 Tag Archives: antiques roadshow

 I grew up twenty miles west of Philadelphia in what was, in the 1930s and ’40s, a rural landscape.
-Kirks had been in the Philadelphia area since the 18th century and it was logical that my parents had some early furniture.… Read More
+Kirks had been in the Philadelphia area since the 18th century and it was logical that my parents had some early furniture.
+As was natural at that time I happily refinished an array of pine pieces I purchased.… Read More

 Cincinnati, Ohio was the fourth stop in the Summer 2012 tour of Antiques Roadshow.
 This summer is season 17 for me, and while I’ve lost count of the cities I’ve traveled to over the years — I’m guessing nearly 60 — I always appreciate the opportunity to discover something about the art, architecture and design of the locale.